 This concludes How To Create An EXCELLENT Blog Post: With A Step By Step Sample Blog Post Outline.
 First, create a catchy, attention grabbing headline that is click worthy to your readers.
 Next, create an attention grabbing introduction by asking a question or telling a story TO KEEP your audiences’ attention and engage them throughout the posts.
 Then, in the body, discuss your key points, 5 minimum and 10 maximum with supporting commentary and 2 to 3 examples.
 Lastly, conclude your blog posts by restating the topic, summarizing the key points, tying all ideas together and including a call to action.

 Like, Share, Comment and Subscribe.
-Want the blog post outline template (above) and other templates like this weekly blog content planner (below), join my list here.
+Want the blog post outline template (above) and other templates like my weekly blog content planner, join my list here.

 Rhonda, The Virtu Works Fore U Mompreneur